enrike/ehu-abstractions/readme.txt

 Check the examples folder.
 They illustrate different ways to use the abstractions.

-GUI : Most of the abstractions can be controlled from the inlets but also from the GUI embeded widgets in them.
-Each GUI widget is controlled via one of the inlets.
-The main purpose of this is to cope with two different needs.
-One the one hand a 'live code' situation such as a concert or a quick prototyping work, on the other hand an installation situation where the patch is finished and runs on its own.

 * NOTES *

 - The video abstraction wont play the sound track from video file.
 You need to provide a wav file with the same name as the video but with .wav extension next to the video file containing the audio track.
 For example : train.mov, train.wav.
 This is because GEM is mainly focused on video and 3D and it does not automatically read the audio from the video files.

 - paths to files are relative to the folder you are working.
 So it is a good idea to save working patches before starting to work on them.

-- for transparency use TIFF images with alpha chanel
+- for image transparency use TIFF images with alpha chanel

 - Render order :
 graphical abstracions (cam, video, picture ...) take a message "set" with an int